simsalabim/sisyphus/README.md

 # Browser Support
 Sisyphus works on browsers that support HTML5 local storage: IE8+, Firefox, Chrome, Opera 10.5+, and Safari 4.0+.

-You can also use [jStorage](https://github.com/andris9/jStorage) to replicate localStorage functionality in older browsers and mobile browser without local storage support.
+You can also use [jStorage](https://github.com/andris9/jStorage) to replicate localStorage functionality in browsers without local storage support.

 # Changelog

+## 2013-03-12
+1. Added TinyMCE integration demo

 ## 2013-03-11
 1. Solution to the oninput and onpropertychange detection problem